Modelling High-Dimensional Categorical Data Using Nonconvex Fusion Penalties: Numerical experiments

 The Prudential Life Insurance Assessment challenge was a prediction competition run on \citet{prudent}.
 By more accurately predicting risk, the burden of extensive tests and check-ups for life insurance policyholders could potentially be reduced.
 For this experiment, we use the training set that was provided for entrants of the competition.

 We removed a small number of variables due to excessive missingness, leaving 5 continuous variables and $108$ categorical variables, most with 2 or 3 levels but with some in the hundreds (and the largest with 579 levels).
-Rather than using the response from the \emph{Kaggle} competition, which was ordinal, to better suit the regression setting we are primarily concerned with in this work, we used the we generated our own continuous response.
+Rather than using the response from the original dataset, which is ordinal, to better suit the regression setting we are primarily concerned with in this work, we artificially generated a continuous response.
 To construct this signal, firstly $10$ of the categorical variables were selected at random, with probability proportional to the number of levels.
 For the $j$th of these, writing $K_j$ for the number of levels, we set $s_j := \lfloor 2 + \frac{1}{2} \log K_j \rfloor$ and assigned each level a coefficient in $1, \ldots, s_j$ uniformly at random, thus yielding $s_j$ true levels.
 The coefficients for the $5$ continuous covariates were generated as draws from $\mathcal{N}_5(0, I)$.
-The response was then scaled to have unit variance, and standard normal noise was added.
+The response was then scaled to have unit variance, after which standard normal noise was added.

 We used 10\% ($n=5938$) of the $59\,381$ total number of observations for training, and the remainder to compute an estimated MSPE \eqref{eq:MSPE} by taking an average over these observations.
 We repeated this $1000$ times, sampling 10\% of the observations and generating the coefficients as above anew in each repetition.
-The average mean squared prediction errors achieved by the various methods under comparison are given in Table~\ref{tab:prudential}.
+The average mean squared prediction errors achieved by the various methods under comparison are given in Figure~\ref{fig:prudential_results}.
 We see that SCOPE with a cross-validated choice of $\gamma$ performs best, followed by the Lasso and SCOPE-32.